redmatter/docker-bamboo-backup/README.md

 # docker-bamboo-backup

 This is the source of the docker image [`redmatter/bamboo-backup`](https://hub.docker.com/r/redmatter/bamboo-backup/).
-It repackages the Bamboo DIY backup scripts, with basic settings appropriate for Red Matter.
-More work need to be done to make it more generic, to work with other databases and deployment combinations.
+It repackages the [Bamboo DIY backup scripts](https://github.com/redmatter/atlassian-bamboo-diy-backup), with basic settings appropriate for Red Matter.
+More work needs to be done to make it more generic, to work with other databases and deployment combinations.
 In its current shape, it works with MySQL as database and using `rsync` for home directory backup.

 ## How to use it?